 Scalability and Flexibility

 Once your site is live on WordPress, you’re backed by a powerful, scalable content management system.
-Adding new pages, posts, plugins, or even custom features becomes easy without needing to alter your core code.
+Adding new pages, posts, plugins, or even custom features becomes easy without altering your core code.

 Improved Performance